Learn about a self-hosted architecture that supports services usually required in a small business or home office.

 Some applications come with a prepackaged database server.
 In this case, you don’t need to consider a separate server.
 However, installing a separate database server allows you to fine tune your configuration and plan for future applications that also need a database.

-We use MariaDB as the software for our database server because our selection of productivity software recommends using it over other alternatives.
+We use MariaDB as the software for our database server because our selection of VCS software works well with it.
 As you can see, your selection of database depends on the application software that uses its services.
 Check our guide on how to install MariaDB on FreeNAS.

 Version control system